 Try not to yank your compression socks on if it is avoidable.
-Remember, the way compression socks are designed are so that they can apply a certain amount of compression pressure on your limbs to achieve an increase of blood flow, provide support during movement and reduce symptoms like swelling.
+Remember, the way compression socks are designed is so that they can apply a certain amount of compression pressure on your limbs to achieve an increase of blood flow, provide support during movement and reduce symptoms like swelling.
 When you stretch the fabric, it can slowly but surely decrease the function of the sock.

 Compression Socks from PRO Compression

 Now that you know how to properly care for compression socks, it’s time to get a pair and experience all the great benefits of graduated compression technology.
-PRO Compression has a wide collection of compression socks for men, women and kids to choose from.
+PRO Compression has a wide collection of compression socks for men, women, and kids to choose from.
 Shop our collection and see what a difference compression gear can make in your life.